Wellspring University: History

-Both schools placed great emphasis on spiritual and moral upbringing in addition to academic excellence of students.

-The driving force behind our dream has been our resolve to establish a centre of learning excellence where Nigerian youths yearning for quality education fortified with sound moral and spiritual principles, can find fulfilment.
-Thus, after more than thirty years in the education sector, the Centre considered itself adequately equipped and experienced to operate a full-fledged university.
-To the glory of God, in 2009, the Federal Government granted the operating license of Wellspring University.

 Convocation

 The university had its first combined convocation ceremony on 22–25 March 2017, with Amb.
 Daniel C. Isimoya as pro-chancellor, Prof. F.E Obi Ikediugwu as Vice Chancellor and Barr (Mrs.) Edith Emmamezi Efam as Registrar.
 The Chancellor, Pastor Ituah Ighodalo, was conferred with a Doctor of Letters degree at the university.
 The then governor of Lagos State, His Excellency, Mr. Akinwumi Ambode delivered the convocation lecture and four eminent Nigerians namely: Dr. Uyi Akpata, Chief (Dr.) Innocent Ifediaso Chukwuma, Dr. Ambriosie Bryant Chukwueloka and Dr. Dorry Afe Okojie were honoured with the doctorate degrees of the university.

 The second combined convocation took place in June, 2021 where three distinguished Nigerians namely: Major-General (Dr.) Umaru Mallam Mohammed, Major-General (Dr.) Charles Ehigie Airhiavbere and Dr. Oluwagbemiga Oyebode received the honorary doctorate degrees of the university.

 Academic programmes

 The university has four colleges and runs the courses as indicated below in the colleges: